socketry/async-http-capture/guides/getting-started/readme.md

 - A {ruby Async::HTTP::Capture::Middleware} which captures HTTP requests and responses as they pass through your application.
 - An {ruby Async::HTTP::Capture::Interaction} which represents a single HTTP request/response pair with lazy Protocol::HTTP object construction.
 - A {ruby Async::HTTP::Capture::Cassette} which is a collection of interactions that can be loaded from and saved to JSON files.
-- A {ruby Async::HTTP::Capture::CassetteStore} which provides content-addressed storage, saving each interaction to a separate file named by its content hash.
+- A {ruby Async::HTTP::Capture::CassetteStore} which provides timestamped storage, saving each interaction to a separate file named by timestamp.
 - A {ruby Async::HTTP::Capture::ConsoleStore} which logs interactions to the console for debugging purposes.

 ## Usage